appcontainers/centos/7/readme.md

 ###### Export and Reimport the Container note that because we started the build container with the name of ubnutubuild, we will use that in the export statement instead of the container ID.

-    docker export ubuntubuild | docker import - appcontainers/ubuntu:latest
+    docker export centosbuild | docker import - appcontainers/centos:latest

 ># Verify

-Issuing a `docker images` should now show a newly saved appcontainers/ubuntu image, which can be pushed to the docker hub.
+Issuing a `docker images` should now show a newly saved appcontainers/centos image, which can be pushed to the docker hub.

 ># Running the container